MPLens/clickhouse-query/README.md

     )
     .as('m')
     .execute();
-// Executes: (SELECT ip FROM metriks) AS m
+// Executes: (SELECT ip FROM metrics) AS m
 ```

 ### FROM